adrian-dev-code/atelier_auto/README.md

 [![panel-3.gif](https://i.postimg.cc/1Xz718pG/panel-3.gif)](https://postimg.cc/ft6fxTqy)

 **Add vehicles by type (big vehicles and/or small vechicles):**
-A mechanic can handle only 3 little cars and a big one.
+A mechanic can handle only 3 normal cars and a big one.

 [IMPORTANT] Still in work : Calculate the insurance cost based on the type of the engine, the cilindrical capacity and the age of the car (feel free to browser the code)